happo/happo.io/README.md

 folder.
 You can override the path to this file through the `--config` CLI option or a `HAPPO_CONFIG_FILE` environment variable.
 The config file isn't subject to babel transpilation, so it's best to stay with good old CommonJS syntax unless you're on the very latest Node version.
+The configuration file can either export an object containing the configuration options or an (async) function that resolves with the configuration options.

 ## `project`